Valerie Palmer-Mehta, Ph.D.

 Valerie teaches a variety of undergraduate and graduate courses including Introduction to Communication Studies; Communication Theory; Persuasion; Rhetoric and Public Address; Rhetorical Criticism; Media Criticism; Women, Power & Persuasion; Multicultural Communication; and Feminist Rhetorical Theory.
-In the fall of 2014, she is teaching Women, Power, & Persuasion (COM 380/ WGS 301/ LBS 511).
 In the winter of 2015, she is teaching the Women and Gender Studies capstone class (WGS 405) and Multicultural Communication (COM 385).
-Please email Valerie if you have any questions about the courses she is teaching.

 Service & Life

 Valerie serves as a member of the Women and Gender Studies Executive Committee.
 In the 2014-2015 school year, she is serving as the Interim Director of the Women and Gender Studies Program while Jo Reger is on sabbatical.
 In her spare time, she likes to travel, write, garden, learn new things, and do anything active (hike, bike, run).
 This summer, she traveled to Tampere, Finland to present her research at the 2014 Association for Cultural Studies Crossroads Conference.
 While in Finland, she enjoyed the midnight sun and partook of reindeer filet (sorry Rudolph!).